barend-erasmus/simple-cryptocurrency/README.md

 ### Startup

-When a new node starts-up it has an empty blockchain and will therefore send a request to a random node in which it will respond with the full blockchain.
+When a new node starts-up it has an empty blockchain and will send a request to a random node in which it will respond with the full blockchain.

 ### Receiving a full blockchain